What it’s really like working in an Australian Contact Centre

 Talk about generalisations.

-Facts about working in the Australian contact centre industry
+Facts about working in an Australian contact centre

-Now I don’t pretend for a moment that every call centre is amazing, but I’m bloody passionate about our industry so let’s get a few things straight:
+Now I don’t pretend for a moment that every call centre in Australia is amazing, but I’m bloody passionate about our industry so let’s get a few things straight:

 - Call centres (or contact centres as they are more accurately described) are typically at the forefront of staff management.
 With comprehensive Reward and Recognition programs, regular coaching, a strong commitment to training and a focus on a positive culture you would be hard-pressed to find a workplace that invests more in their people.
-It’s not necessarily because we think its a nice thing to do (although it is!) but the reality is good staff are hard to find and we do our dam best to keep them.
+It’s not necessarily because we think its a nice thing to do (although it is!) but the reality is good staff are hard to find and we do our dam best to keep them (the average turn over in a call centre is about 45%).

 - Contact centres provide an amazing career opportunity.
-Starting salaries can be in excess of $45k with no formal qualifications and you can realistically work your way up the corporate ladder where the sky is the limit.
+Average salaries can be in excess of $51k with no formal qualifications and you can realistically work your way up the corporate ladder where the sky is the limit.
 There are some amazingly talented individuals amongst us who all started their journey in a contact centre.

 - Contact centres cater to people at all stages of their life, from new job starters where working in a contact centre teaches them a range of professional skills through to mums returning to work or retirees – call centres contain an amazingly diverse workforce.